 - Trojan.VxGame attempts to close all the security services as soon as it enters the system in order to avoid malware detection.

 - Trojan.Vundo downloads files and displays pop-up advertisements.
 It is known to be distributed through spam email, peer-to-peer file sharing, drive-by downloads, and by other malware.

 - Trojan.Clicker-JC secretly imports other harmful parasites, such as adware, Trojans, and viruses.
 It may also have an ability to use rootkit techniques with a malicious purpose to hijack and inject itself into system processes.

-- Lsass.exe is responsible for distributing FBI virus and other police and FBI related ransomware.
+- Lsass.exe is responsible for distributing the FBI virus and other police and FBI related ransomware.

 - Wincod is a Trojan horse that displays message boxes and modifies settings on the compromised computer.

 To remove Trojan.Generic, I recommend scanning with several anti-malware programs.
-This helps to make sure that parasite will be removed completely, as different tools use different detection databases and methods.
-Do not leave Trojan.Generic running on PC – it might download other parasites.
+This helps to make sure that parasites will be removed completely, as different tools use different detection databases and methods.
+Do not leave Trojan.Generic running on your PC – it might download other parasites.